gradha/gradha.github.io/src/articles/44-in-spain-they-can-force-you-to-work-without-payment-for-more-than-a-year.rst

 wasn't related to my performance, simply the firm had finished all the projects related to my job position, didn't have any more projects where I could *collaborate*, and therefore I didn't *deserve* to be paid.
-And this had happened throughout all case where people were purged, there were *chosen ones* who were paid, and others weren't.
+And this had happened throughout all cases where people were purged, there were *chosen ones* who were paid, and others weren't.

-The reasons why I had stayed so far were because I was curious about the whole legal process, the salary was high (while it lasted), I wanted to see how a hypothetical firm death was lived from inside (which didn't reach, since the firm continued with other projects), and partly because since I had been self-employed I felt empathy for the lies they spewed about hardships to make ends meet, the "bosses" not earning money, etc. In fact, when I was
+The reasons why I had stayed so far were because I was curious about the whole legal process, the salary was high (while it lasted), I wanted to see how a hypothetical firm death was lived from inside (which didn't happen, since the firm continued with other projects), and partly because since I had been self-employed I felt empathy for the lies they spewed about hardships to make ends meet, the "bosses" not earning money, etc. In fact, when I was